 An animator can work in a variety of settings.
 The video game industry is one, and most games employ a team of animators rather than just one.
 However, the majority of computer animators work in the film and television industry.
 3D rendering and motion capture may be used in live-action films as well.
 Advertisers also hire animators, as animation has become an increasingly important part of some television and Internet ad campaigns, such as talking geckos.

-A computer animator, also known as a CGI animator, creates the appearance of movement in both 2D and 3D graphics combining computer modeling and computer graphics.
+A computer animator, also known as a CGI animator, creates the appearance of movement in both 2D and 3D graphics by combining computer modeling and computer graphics.
 Because the field is always changing, the animator must keep up with the latest technology and software.
 Whether a computer animator is self-taught or has completed an academic program, this is true.

 A computer animator is likely to use a number of different software programs.
 Examples include Lightwave® 3D, Autodesk® Maya, Autodesk® Softimage, and Autodesk® 3ds Max.
 Additionally, proprietary software is frequently used.